Myopia Control Treatment That Works

 Concerned about myopia?
 Book an eye appointment with David.

-David Shanahan Optometrists is one of the only optometry practices in Western Australia that utilizes the latest eye-scanning technology from Zeiss to measure myopia.
-The scanner allows David to specifically prescribe the best Myopia Control Therapy for your eye condition.
+David Shanahan Optometrists utilizes the latest eye-scanning technology from Zeiss to measure myopia.
+The scanner allows David to specifically prescribe Myopia Control Therapy for your eye condition.
 David also completed additional training to grant him with the certifications to fit orthokeratology contact lenses to his patients.

 Early preventative check-ups can detect potential eye problems.
-A visit to your optometrist every six months ensures that your prescription is correct.
+A visit to your optometrist every twelve months ensures that your prescription is correct.

 To book an appointment with David, call us on (08) 9335 2602 or book online here.